Soft Scattering Evaporation of Dark Matter Subhalos by Inner Galactic Gases: Introduction

-The Weakly Interacting Massive Particle (WIMP) is well-motivated for explaining the Universe's cold dark matter abundance and seeding structure growth.
+The Weakly Interacting Massive Particle (WIMP) is well-motivated for explaining the Universe's cold dark matter abundance and seeding structure growth~\cite{Scherrer:1985zt,Bertone:2004pz}.
 Below the weak scale, electrically neutral WIMPs can still acquire effective coupling to photons, e.g. via loop effects in case the WIMP couples to charged mediators.
 Such effective electromagnetic (EM) operators allow for efficient soft scattering between dark matter and in particular ionized/charged environmental particles.

-For electrically neutral WIMPs, the leading effective operator is the dimension-5 EM dipole operator~\cite{Sigurdson:2004zp,Masso:2009mu}, as has been considered in DM annihilation~\cite{Fukushima:2013efa}, nucleus recoil~\cite{Banks:2010eh,Barger:2010gv,Pospelov:2000bq}, cosmic ray energy loss~\cite{Cappiello:2018hsu} and collider searches~\cite{Fortin:2011hv,Barger:2012pf}.
+For electrically neutral WIMPs, the leading effective operator is the dimension-5 EM dipole operator~\cite{Sigurdson:2004zp,Masso:2009mu}, as has been considered in DM annihilation~\cite{Fukushima:2013efa}, nucleus recoil~\cite{Banks:2010eh,Barger:2010gv,Pospelov:2000bq}, cosmic ray energy loss~\cite{Cappiello:2018hsu, Feng:2021hyz} and collider searches~\cite{Fortin:2011hv,Barger:2012pf}.
 Due to kinematic requirement or experimental thresholds, these searches often involve a significant amount of momentum transfer.
-At low momentum exchange, the collision between DM and charged particles is dipole-charge scattering and the cross-section has a well-known $|q|^{-2}$ divergence.
-The momentum-weighted cross-section $\sigma_{\rm T}$ is finite, and characterizes the efficiency of soft momentum transfer.
+At low momentum exchange, the collision between DM and charged particles is dipole-charge scattering.
+The cross-section has a well-known $|q|^{-2}$ divergence and $q$ is the transfer momentum.
+For the dipole-charge soft scattering, the momentum-weighted cross-section $\sigma_{T}$ is finite which characterizes the efficiency of soft momentum transfer.
 The integrated soft scattering is just as efficient as hard scattering in terms of energy exchange, and plays an important role in DM - plasma transport studies for captured dark matter inside stars~\cite{Freese:2008ur,Iocco:2008xb}.